-\ warrants to purchase up to a maximum of 13,125,000 shares (prior to any required adjustment) of our common stock (at an initial per-share exercise price of \$0.20.
+- ▶ a Debenture to a new investor (the "New Investor") having an original principal amount of \$250,000, and - ► a Debenture to the purchaser of the Debenture on May 27, 2016 (the "Original Investor") having an original principal amount of \$200,000, and - ► warrants to purchase up to a maximum of 750,000 shares to the Original Investor (prior to any required adjustment) of our common stock (at an initial per-share exercise price of \$0.20.

-We received proceeds from the sale of these securities in the amount of \$3,500,000.
-The use of these proceeds is limited to the payment of our and the Debenture purchaser's costs of the transaction (including legal fees), the funding of our 3D seismic survey with respect to our 584,651 gross acre oil and gas prospect in the State of South Australia and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
-The remainder of these proceeds may be used for general and administrative expenses with the Debenture purchaser's consent.
-Because of the cash infusion resulting from the sale of this initial Debenture, as of July 15, 2016, we had the US dollar equivalent of approximately \$3,330,000 of cash on hand.
-We are currently seeking to sell additional Debentures having an original principal amount of up to \$1,500,000.
-Any net proceeds from these additional Debentures will be used for the following purposes:
+The use of the first Debenture proceeds was limited to the payment of the Debenture purchaser's costs of the transaction (including legal fees), the funding of the Nike 3D Seismic Survey with respect to our 584,651 gross acre oil and gas prospect in the State of South Australia and the interpretation of such seismic survey, and the payment of our expenses associated with the seismic survey.
+The remainder of the proceeds may be used for general and administrative expenses with the Original Investor's consent.